flybywiresim/docs/README.md

 - `fbw-a32nx`: Dedicated to the A32NX add-on itself.
 It covers the software and more technical aspects of the FlyByWire add-on.
 - `pilots-corner`: Aimed at sim pilots of all levels and covers topics regarding flying an airliner and especially the Airbus A320neo.
 - `dev-corner`: Dedicated to the development aspects of the A32NX add-on.
 It is aimed at developers, contributors or anyone who would like to start contributing to the project.
+- `simbridge`: Dedicated to our custom-built software connecting external devices + data to our aircraft in the simulator.
+Covers software installation + feature implementation
+  / descriptions.

 Note: Please be aware that sub-directories are present in the parent directories mentioned above.
 The final location of any new documentation may be altered by a maintainer.